holderbaum-io/think-about-website/content/en/consensus.md

 Inspired by: [http://confcodeofconduct.com/](http://confcodeofconduct.com/)

-# Our Awareness-Teams {#awareness}
+# Our Awareness Teams {#awareness}

 [Back to top](#backtotop)

-To create a pleasant, safe and respectful Atmosphere for all participants of the Think About!  conference we have two Awareness-Teams available during the conference.
-Awareness in this case means the consciousness or perception of verbal, psychological or physical violations of personal boundaries.
+To create a pleasant, safe and respectful atmosphere for all participants of the Think About!  conference we have two Awareness-Teams available during the conference.
+"Awareness" in this case means the recognition or perception of verbal, psychological or physical violations of personal boundaries.

 The Teams consist of two people of different genders and are experienced in the